Line 2 Bloor–Danforth: Rolling stock

+Refurbishment and replacement of the T1 fleet

 The TTC estimated that the T1 fleet's useful life would end in 2026.
-In 2017, the TTC planned to replace the T1 fleet with 62 new trains, possibly using the TR type from Bombardier to eliminate the time needed to prototype a different model.
+In 2017, the TTC planned to replace the T1 fleet with 62 new trains, possibly using a successor of the Toronto Rocket type from Bombardier to eliminate the time needed to prototype a different model.
 However, in March 2019, the TTC reversed its decision and planned to delay the purchase of new train sets by refurbishing the T1 fleet to extend its life by a decade.
 The cost of refurbishment was estimated at $715 million, versus $1.86 billion required to replace the T1 fleet.
 Refurbishment would not include installing automatic train control (ATC) equipment on the T1 fleet, while new train sets would have included this feature, and this choice will thus delay the implementation of ATC on Line 2 by ten years.
-It was concurrently revealed the TTC lacked the facilities to store and maintain a new fleet as a new Kipling carhouse, which was originally planned to open in the mid-2020s, was now scheduled to open in 2031.
+It was concurrently revealed the TTC lacked the facilities to store and maintain a new fleet at a new Kipling carhouse, which was originally planned to open in the mid-2020s, was now scheduled to open in 2031.